Come and savour the 1884 culinary experience.

 Not that we’ve abandoned our traditional Spanish sources.
 We’ve added a red and a white from Moure Tradición Barrica, and as ever our team will be happy to talk you through what works best with your menu choices.

 Children’s menu is a family favourite

-With completion of road works making the marina and Fruit Market area more family-friendly we’ve taken the opportunity to launch our dedicated children’s menu.
+With completion of road works making the marina and Fruit Market area more family-friendly we’re getting a lot of interest in our dedicated children’s menu.